johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 Let's dive into the code.
 Open the file `nestjs-faye-transporter/src/requestor/clients/faye-client.ts`.

 You might notice that in this iteration, we're not actually extending any framework class.
-We'll need to do that in the next iteration, but it makes our code smaller and easier to focus on the core logic if we omit that in this step.
+We'll need to do that in the next iteration, but it makes our code smaller and easier to focus on the core logic if we omit that in this step and just define a new class.

 Let's start with the class members and constructor: